 There are two ways to install the Futhark compiler: using a precompiled tarball or compiling from source.
 Both methods are discussed below.
+If you are using Linux, see Installing Futhark on Linux.
 If you are using Windows, make sure to read Installing Futhark on Windows.
 If you are using macOS, read Installing Futhark on macOS.